Is Platinum Toxic to Humans, Yes or No? Is it Radioactive? Can Platinum Jewelry and Bullion Cause Body Toxicity?

 No, platinum isn’t radioactive and harmful to humans.
 It’s safe.

-Platinum isn’t radioactive because it’s made of six isotopes, five of which stable and nonradioactive, and one that’s radioactive, but with a half life of about 700 billion years.
+Platinum isn’t radioactive because it’s made of six isotopes, five of which are stable and nonradioactive, and one that’s radioactive, but with a half life of about 700 billion years.

 Platinum alloyed with other metals is also safe because alloying this metal doesn’t change its radioactive status.